nedtaylor/athena/README.md

 |  _test/_  |    A set of test programs to check functionality of the library works after compilation |

-For extended details on the functionality of this library, please check out the [wiki](https://github.com/nedtaylor/athena/wiki)
+For extended details on the functionality of this library, please check out the [wiki](https://github.com/nedtaylor/athena/wiki).

-**NOTE: There currently exists no manual document.
-This will be included at a later date**
+**NOTE:** Guides will be moved to the [ReadTheDocs](https://athena-fortran.readthedocs.io/en/latest/) in a later release.
+But, for now, refer to the [wiki](https://github.com/nedtaylor/athena/wiki) for guides.

+Refer to the [API Documentation section](#api-documentation) later in this document to see how to access the API-specific documentation.

 Setup